Pump Up Digital Transformation

 That 50% number has always resonated with us too – so much so we called our platform Which50!

-We view customer collaboration being represented on a spectrum which ranges from simple notification messages to complex interactive journeys.
-However, in most services business today few journeys are fully digital, particularly as the complexity of the interaction with the business increases.
+We view customer collaboration being represented on a spectrum which ranges from simple notification messages to complex, interactive, multi-channel customer journeys.
+However, in most services business today few customer journeys are fully digital, particularly as the complexity of the interaction with the business increases.
 We believe that it is the gaps highlighted in the graphic below where up to 50% of current transformation spend is being wasted.
 Bluntly, there is still too much friction and waste in rolling out digital solutions which means that there are still many parts of the customer journey left untouched by the major transformation projects.

 CustomerMinds focuses on those ‘digital gaps’.
 Our Which50 platform brings decades of investment and enterprise grade power to businesses who need to deliver better digital journeys for their customers.
 Not everybody can be Stripe and roll out services on a relatively youthful base of modern digital architecture.
 Many businesess need to work with the existing ‘frame’ of their legacy platforms as they can’t simply rip and replace their existing architecture.

 However, this is where we believe our cycling analogy can inspire.
 We don’t need to necessarily buy a whole new “frame” for the organisation.
 Instead, we focus on wrapping the existing infrastructure with some slick new tyres that support customer collaboration and reduce the friction across all customer journeys.
 Digital decision makers will be relieved to hear Which50 connects seamlessly with their core legacy platforms and databases, and allows a business to create complex but engaging customer journeys across multiple channels.
 Even better, intuitive no-code interfaces enables speedy low cost delivery.
 But, here’s the big win.